BC Gargždai-SC

 BC Gargždai is a professional basketball club based in Gargždai, Lithuania.
 The club won the 2021–22 National Basketball League championship, which saw them promoted to the Lithuanian Basketball League for the 2022–23 season.
-They played their home matches at Palanga Arena.
+They played their home matches at Švyturys Arena in Klaipėda.

+In February 2024, during the Lithuanian Basketball League season, the club declared bankruptcy and ceased all operations.